How a global couchsurfing experiment helped this nomad become a storytelling coach with Celinne da Costa

-Meet Celinne Da Costa, a digital nomad, published author and avid traveller (60 countries and counting).
+Meet Celinne Da Costa, a digital nomad, published author, and avid traveller (60 countries and counting).
 The moniker that suits her best, however, is “storyteller”.
 Welcome to “Life by design”.
-This Discovery Sessions interview series probes prominent voices for their life design, entrepreneurship and travel ideas to inspire our readers.
+This Discovery Sessions interview series probes prominent voices for their life design, entrepreneurship, and travel ideas to inspire readers just like you.

 Disillusioned by her 9-9 job in advertising, she set off on an experiment to circumnavigate the globe using her social network.
 The challenge was that she had to be personally connected to everyone who hosted her – friends, friends of friends and/ or people she met on the road.